Programs to Assist the Elderly with Pets

 You can’t buy unconditional love at a pharmacy, so don’t expect Mom or Dad to give up Fifi or Fido. http://www.forbes.com/2010/08/05/help-aging-parents-handle-pets-personal-finance-elder-pet-tips.html

-We have a new service (and website) from The Philadelphia Animal Care and Control Team – ACCT – the place that must take in all the stray and surrendered animals in Philadelphia !
+2/2015 Help Desk may have been discontinued.
+We have a service (and new website) from The Philadelphia Animal Care and Control Team – ACCT – the place that must take in all the stray and surrendered animals in Philadelphia !
 It is the ACCT Philly Help Desk.
 Call or email them to get help in solving many pet problems (267-385-3800 or email@example.com) http://www.build.acctphilly.org/?page_id=667

 Please see the Disclaimer for using Phillypetsandseniors.org